Antonio Cassano: International career

 Cassano made 39 appearances for the Italy national team, scoring ten goals.
 He made his senior international debut on 12 November 2003, aged 21, in a 3–1 friendly defeat against Poland in Warsaw, in which he also scored his first goal.

 Cassano was included in Italy's UEFA Euro 2004 squad by manager Giovanni Trapattoni.
 He was initially thought to serve as a reserve, but after Francesco Totti was suspended following a spitting incident with Christian Poulsen in Italy's opening group match against Denmark, which ended in a 0–0 draw, Cassano was inserted into the starting lineup for a 1–1 draw with Sweden, in which he scored the opening goal.
 In Italy's final group match, which ended in a 2–1 victory over Bulgaria, he was named man of the match, as he was involved in Simone Perrotta's equaliser, and also netted the last-minute winner, but Italy were eliminated in the group stage on direct encounters after a three-way, five-point tie with Denmark and Sweden.

 After a poor season with Real Madrid, Cassano was left off coach Marcello Lippi's final roster for the 2006 FIFA World Cup.
 The Azzurri went on to lift the trophy in Berlin, beating France in a penalty shootout.

 In September 2006, Cassano was called up by new manager Roberto Donadoni for Euro 2008 qualifiers against Lithuania and France.
-However, he was not selected again until surprisingly being included in the Euro 2008 squad.
+However, he was not selected again until he was surprisingly being included in the Euro 2008 squad.
 He went scoreless in the tournament as Italy were eliminated in the quarter-finals by eventual champions Spain after a penalty shootout.